Sampson County, North Carolina

-Sampson County is the second largest county, by land area, in the U.S. state of North Carolina.
-As of the 2020 census, the population was 59,036.
+Sampson County is a county located in the U.S. state of North Carolina.
+The population was 59,036 at the 2020 census.
 Its county seat is Clinton.

 History

 Sampson County was established in April 1784 following the American Revolutionary War.
 The North Carolina General Assembly annexed land from the neighboring Duplin County.
-The neighboring Wayne County and New Hanover counties would be annexed later.
+The neighboring counties of Wayne and New Hanover would be annexed later.

 Early settlers were Scots-Irish immigrants from Northern Ireland, many came to colonial North Carolina under the protection and inducements of Henry McCulloch, a wealthy London merchant.
 The community of Taylors Bridge was one of the earliest European settled areas of the county.
 Pioneer families lived there as early as the 1730s or 1740s.
 The first settlers of the area were Edmond Matthis, William Johnson, William Robinson and John Register, followed by members of the Peterson, Knowles, Vann, Boney, Merritt, Pearson, Powell, Herring, Rogers, Bryant, Blue, Ezzell, James Murphy, Ward, Sellers, Parrish, Fryar, Williamson and Bass families.
 In 1745, McCulloch obtained grants from the British Crown covering some 71,160 acres of land "lying and situated on the branches of the North East and Black River."
 The Scot-Irish immigrants were soon joined by descendants of the Swiss colony in New Bern.
 Later on, they were joined by pioneers from the northern states of New Jersey, Connecticut and Massachusetts.

 Among the first European settlers of the area was John Sampson.
 Sampson was appointed as the first Register of Deeds for Duplin County.
 He served as a Lt.
 Colonel, and then a Lt.
 General in the county's militia, and was later elected as the first mayor of Wilmington.
 Sampson brought with him Richard Clinton, believed to be his stepson.